Analytics206/project_template/docs/0-dev_notes.md

 ### System monitoring with Prometheus/Grafana

-The ArXiv pipeline project now includes a comprehensive monitoring solution using Prometheus and Grafana to track system and container metrics.
+The NEW PROJECT NAME now includes a comprehensive monitoring solution using Prometheus and Grafana to track system and container metrics.

 #### Overview